 You guys, I’ve recently come to the bummer realization that my stomach doesn’t really love it when I eat beans.
 I have a feeling that some of y’all can identify, and although beans can be great for many people (fiber and plant-based protein!) lately I’m not sure if those bloated feels I get really outweigh the benefits.
-SO, imagine my delight at Food & Wine Classic in Aspen earlier this month when Chef Seamus Mullen busted out this Carrot Turmeric Hummus at the KitchenAid cooking school that is not only legume-free, it’s packed full of antioxidant-rich veggies, spices, and is also stunningly gorgeous (bonus points!).
-Thankfully he shared the recipe that is ridiculously easy to mix up in KitchenAid’s 7-Cup Food Processor (the brand partnered with us for this post) which makes quick work of all that chopping.
+SO, imagine my delight at Food & Wine Classic in Aspen last summer when Chef Seamus Mullen busted out this Carrot Turmeric Hummus at the KitchenAid cooking school that is not only legume-free, it’s packed full of antioxidant-rich veggies, spices, and is also stunningly gorgeous (bonus points!).
+Thankfully he shared the recipe that is ridiculously easy to mix up in KitchenAid’s 7-Cup Food Processor, which makes quick work of all that chopping.
 Read on to see how it comes together faster than you can say “workday snack”.

 First off: I was so inspired learning about Seamus’ personal transformation through food and exercise.
 His journey took him from a near-death experience in the ICU as a result of poor lifestyle choices and autoimmune disease, to completely recalibrating his diet to focus on real, whole foods that have healed his body and mind.
 When you meet Seamus today, he’s fit, happy, and brimming with confidence.
 (At the Goop party in Aspen, Gwyneth introduced him as the most eligible bachelor in America, and ladies: I’m inclined to agree.)